 The AEs develop funding proposals, in close consultation with the NDA or focal points, based on varied climate finance needs of individual developing countries.
 The AEs can also respond to RfPs issued by the GCF to fill current gaps in climate financing.
 In issuing some RfPs, the GCF may accept proposals from entities it has not yet accredited.
 However, non-accredited entities will have to team up with accredited entities when formally submitting funding proposals to the GCF.
 Entities that submit proposals through the RfPs can be prioritised when applying for accreditation.

-National Designated A focal p

-Authority (NDA) with the (

-institutior

-interface

-commun

-GCF.

-GCF channels its resources through Accredited Entities - international, regional, national and sub-national entities.
-They can be public, private or non-governmental institutions.
-'Accredited' means that these entities went through the GCF accreditation process and meet the standards of the Fund.
-There are two types of GCF Accredited Entities based on access modalities: Direct Access Entities and International Access Entities.

-Direct Access Entities (DAEs) Direct or reg nomir or foc becor readir International Access Entities (IAEs) Intern Natior banks regior do no count Executing Entities (EEs) Execu incluc GCF p of the by the direct GCF re screet proce adher cal point within a country for engaging the GCF.
-It is a government-designated ution in a country with the role of facilitating face and functioning as the main point of munication between the country and the et Access Entities are sub-national, national gional organisations that need to be inated by a developing country, NDAs cal points.
-Organisations nominated to ome DAEs may be eligible to receive GCF iness support.

-national Access Entities can include United ons agencies, multilateral development as, international financial institutions and onal institutions.
-International Access Entities of need to be nominated by developing atry NDAs / focal points.

-uting Entities are institutions/organizations, ding some from civil society that implement projects or programmes under supervision e AEs.
-The EEs do not need accreditation be GCF, but are chosen by and cooperate etly with the AEs of the respective FPs.
-The requires AEs to conduct a due diligence ening of EEs and to establish the necessary esses so that they can ensure that EEs also ere to the GCF standards.
+National Designated Authority (NDA) A focal point within a country for engaging with the GCF.
+It is a government-designated institution in a country with the role of facilitating interface and functioning as the main point of communication between the country and the GCF. and sub-national entities.
+They can be p 'Accredited' means that these entities w redited Entities - international, regional, national ublic, private or non-governmental institutions. ent through the GCF accreditation process and re two types of GCF Accredited Entities based on and International Access Entities.
+Direct Access Entities (DAEs) Direct Access Entities are sub-national, national or regional organisations that need to be nominated by a developing country, NDAs or focal points.
+Organisations nominated to become DAEs may be eligible to receive GCF readiness support.
+International Access Entities (IAEs) International Access Entities can include United Nations agencies, multilateral development banks, international financial institutions and regional institutions.
+International Access Entities do not need to be nominated by developing country NDAs / focal points.
+Executing Entities (EEs) Executing Entities are institutions/organizations, including some from civil society that implement GCF projects or programmes under supervision of the AEs.
+The EEs do not need accreditation by the GCF, but are chosen by and cooperate directly with the AEs of the respective FPs.
+The GCF requires AEs to conduct a due diligence screening of EEs and to establish the necessary processes so that they can ensure that EEs also adhere to the GCF standards.